GoogleContainerTools/kaniko/README.md

 ### kaniko Build Contexts

-kaniko currently supports local directories, Google Cloud Storage and Amazon S3 as build contexts.
+kaniko currently supports local directories, Google Cloud Storage, Amazon S3 and Git Repositories as build contexts.
 If using a GCS or S3 bucket, the bucket should contain a compressed tar of the build context, which kaniko will unpack and use.

 To create a compressed tar, you can run: